disclose/research-threats/README.md

 Below, you will find an ongoing & maintained collaborative effort to document some of the most *bizarre* reactions to otherwise trivial security events.

-Historical archives were taken with explicit permission to continue wonderful work started by the folks at @attrition-org, and are hosted in their originality at [https://attrition.org/errata/legal_threats/](https://attrition.org/errata/legal_threats/).
+Historical archives were taken with explicit permission to continue wonderful work started by the folks at @attritionorg, and are hosted in their originality at [https://attrition.org/errata/legal_threats/](https://attrition.org/errata/legal_threats/).

 ---------

 ### Confirmed Threats Made Against Researchers